G-EDM/G-RBLevo/README.md

 Sinker mode should be fixed now.
 But it was just a short test.
 Good luck.

+Also: After exiting a pause in the process the display resets.
+This is not a bug but a very dirty solution for a randomly occuring problem with the display.
+It can happen sometimes that the EDM noise messes with the display communication and thus creating strange effects like screen rotation etc.
+Doesn't happen often but once it happens in the process it really sucks.
+The hack for now is to press the right bottom in the process window where the pause/resume button is.
+Touch remains working and it will reset the display.
+Due to the random nature of this problem I was not able to test it as it just doesn't happen a lot.

 # G-RBL EVOII Firmware ⚡⚡⚡